 They live on a diet of human skin cells.
 The same skin cells you shed all day every day.
 The ones that collect in your carpet.

 Dust mites eat human skin and poop.
 It’s a tough job but someone has to do it.
 People shed skin constantly, so dust mites are like the skin clean-up crew.

-Except their poop and their bodies contain a protein the medical guys call Der f 1.
-When people breathe this protein in it causes an allergic reaction.
+Except for their poop and their bodies contain a protein the medical guys call Der f 1.
+When people breathe this protein it causes an allergic reaction.
 The top 5 ways you know you have dust mite allergy are:

 #4 Watery eyes

 Many times, these symptoms will show up when you first wake up in the morning or right after you clean the house.